willi-kappler/mandel-rust/README.md

 (*) Note that rayon uses whatever number of cores are available at the moment.

 With just using one thread the overhead for both scoped thread pool, rust scoped pool and simple parallel is too high and thus they are slower than the serial version.
-Using all cores (including virtual one due to hyper threading) rayon par_iter is the fastest method.
+Using all cores (including virtual one due to hyper threading) rayon par_iter_mut is the fastest method.
 It uses explicit work stealing to utilize all the cores more efficiently.
 The jobsteal crate also does a good job.

 As always take these results with a grain of salt, they just show a general direction.